neuronflicker/CTF/BrixelWinterEdition2020/Forensics/LostEvidence/README.md

 We loaded the image into [Autopsy](https://www.sleuthkit.org/autopsy/) and looked for carved (recovered) files.

-> Note: [Autopsy](https://www.sleuthkit.org/autopsy/) may be a little heavyweight for this task as we only needed to recover deleted file, not analyse the whole disk, so maybe [Disk Drill](https://www.cleverfiles.com/data-recovery-software.html) would have been more appropriate for this task.
+> Note: [Autopsy](https://www.sleuthkit.org/autopsy/) may be a little heavyweight for this task as we only needed to recover deleted file, not analyse the whole disk, so maybe [Disk Drill](https://www.cleverfiles.com/data-recovery-software.html) would have been more appropriate.

 There were two recovered files on the disk named `f0000000.wav` and `f0016976.wav`.
 These were saved from [Autopsy](https://www.sleuthkit.org/autopsy/).